wbrink/PyQt-Chat-App/README.md

 Python chat application that runs on localhost.

-* Run server by running server.py
+* Run server by running encrypted_server.py
-* Run client by running login.py
+* Run client by running encrypted_login.py

+Utilizes Fernet encryption from cryptography library for Python.